-Melissa Thurber, M.B.A., was recently interviewed about her work on the Software Delivery Team.
+Melissa Thurber, was recently interviewed about her work on the Software Delivery Team.
 The Health Information Technology & Services (HITS) project manager began her career in IT working in the digital marketing space.
 Thurber understands what customers are looking for, making her contributions to healthcare IT all the more impactful.

 Tell us about your role and responsibilities.

 I work with an outstanding team of designers and developers to build custom software that solves critical needs and allows for major advancements across Michigan Medicine.
 As the liaison between stakeholders and the team, I help to articulate the vision and then work with my team to design and build a solution.

 I spent several years managing digital marketing campaigns before transitioning into product management for search marketing platforms.
 Managing digital marketing campaigns for fortune 500 companies can be both exciting and challenging.
 Customers are under immense pressure to meet sales targets.
 In terms of customer’s needs, the role of a trusted advisor, although difficult to achieve, is required to maintain a healthy relationship and achieve success.